 Grants Available to Design and Implement Programs:

-MDT Contract Funds: sponsored by National Highway Traffic Safety Administration – chapters may receive up to $1000 for curriculum.
+MDT Contract Funds are sponsored by National Highway Traffic Safety Administration – chapters may receive up to $1000 for curriculum.

-Carefully read the following Grant Application to understand the requirements of each funding source.
+Carefully read the following Grant Application to understand the requirements of the funding source.